The 1st IWG World Conference, Brighton 1994, took place in the UK and provided the foundation for the Movement.

 Future Host, IWG Secretariat & Conference 2022 – 2026

-Expressions of interest are now being sought from potential host nations for the IWG Secretariat & Conference 2022 – 2026.
+Expressions of interest and bids are now being sought from potential host nations for the IWG Secretariat & Conference 2022 – 2026.

 Roles & Responsibilities of the IWG Secretariat